Ghosts Next Door

 Nick, of all people, was entirely unaffected when Daddy Sikki passed away.

-I lifted him up so he could see Daddy and give him his last goodbye.
+I lifted him so he could see Daddy and give him his last goodbye.
 "See ya," Daddy whispered to Nick as he breathed his last.
-"See ya," Nick said knowingly as if he really was going to see Daddy at some later date.
+"See ya," Nick said knowingly as if he was going to see Daddy later.
 So you see, Nick was right there as Daddy let out a long breath, closed his eyes, and died right in front of him.
-Needless to say, everyone lost it, except for Nick.
+Needless to say, everyone lost it except for Nick.
 Once I put him down, he went off to the kitchen and sat at the table, making himself busy with consuming a few donuts and pouring a glass of milk.

-At the Daddy's services, Nick would periodically say to no one in particular, "What a party, huh?
-All these people here just to see Daddy.
+At Daddy's services, Nick would periodically say to no one in particular, "What a party, huh?
+All these people are here just to see Daddy.
 He's really tickled!"
 None of us thought anything of it because we passed it off as the innocent musings of an eight-year-old.
-However, in April, when Nick had his ninth birthday at home, all of his friends were invited and the entire family.
-Being the youngest, he got a shit ton of presents, and our parents paid for that giant inflatable water slide and a bounce house, which, when I think about it, was kinda muted out by the acreage I like to call our backyard.
-Nick was a good host, ensuring that his classmates and friends were well fed and that they all got a party gift.
+However, in April, when Nick had his ninth birthday at home, his friends and the entire family were invited.
+Being the youngest, he got a ton of presents, and our parents paid for that giant inflatable water slide and a bounce house, which, when I think about it, was muted out by the acreage I call our backyard.
+Nick was a good host, ensuring his classmates and friends were well-fed and got a party gift.
 He told us that he wanted to open his presents later when it was just us.
-Otherwise, he didn't seem very interested in his own birthday party.
+Otherwise, he seemed interested in something other than his own birthday party.
 I was taking a piss in the upstairs bathroom when I looked out back and saw Nick wandering off on his own with a plate of his birthday cake and a fork.
-He was headed to the enormous mango tree outback where two swings hung from thick pieces of rope our father brought home from the docks.
-Once there began eating his cake and having a conversation by himself.
+He was headed to the enormous mango tree outback, where two swings hung from thick pieces of rope our father brought home from the docks.
+Once there, he began eating his cake and conversing by himself.
 He pointed and gestured with his fork, giggling every now and again.
-When he was done, he put his empty plate down and placed the fork on top of it, and got on the swing.
-As he kicked his little legs out, Nick began to swing back and forth.
+When he was done, he put his empty plate down, placed the fork on top of it, and got on the swing.
+Nick began to swing back and forth as he kicked his little legs out.
 Suddenly, the empty swing next to him started moving on its own.
-My little brother just happened to look up, and when he saw me looking at him from the bathroom window, he jumped off his swing, and the one next to him stopped in mid-air and then dropped as if someone got off of it.
+My little brother just happened to look up, and when he saw me looking at him from the bathroom window, he jumped off his swing, and the one next to him stopped in mid-air and then dropped as if someone had gotten off of it.
 Nick grabbed his plate and fork and walked back to the house.
-I finished up and ran downstairs and out the back door and met Nick in the yard.
-Picking him up, I brought him with me back out to the swings asking him the whole time, "Why was that swing moving on its own?
+I finished up, ran downstairs, out the back door, and met Nick in the yard.
+Picking him up, I brought him back out to the swings, asking him the whole time, "Why was that swing moving on its own?
 Who were you talking to?"

 "Let me go!"
 He wiggled out of my arms and landed on the grass.